bryantson/check-member-exists-in-team-actions/README.md

 # check-member-exists-in-team-actions

-This GitHub Actions helps to check if a member exists in a team
+This GitHub Actions helps to check if a member exists in a GitHub Team

 ### How to run?